 Italy’s Antitrust and Competition Authority is investigating Apple for misleading consumers by advertising free apps that actually required in-app purchases to keep playing.
 Google, Amazon, and Gameloft are also being targeted by authorities for the same reason.

 Apple has been scrutinized a number of times for its in-app purchase model during the past few years — the company settled a class action lawsuit over freemium apps aimed at children in February 2013, and settled with the Federal Trade Commission over IAPs in January 2014.
-The FTC forced Apple to modify its billing practices in the App Store.